Sailing in Turkey

 Sunday 3rd June around mid afternoon the shuttle dropped us off outside Bodrum Milta Marina where we made our way to Pontoon C and met staff from the yacht charter company who showed us aboard Papalagi, our home for the next 4 weeks.
 The journey from New Zealand had gone without a hitch, the flights had been comfortable as was the transit in Singapore, the shuttle was there to met us when we arrived at Bodrum airport and the temperature was in the high 20's, wonderful.
 But it had taken 38 hours and we were tired, actually quite whacked.

-Papalagi1 was a Jeanneau Sun Oddysey 34, she looked pretty comfortable and we started to unpack straight away.
+Papalagi was a Jeanneau Sun Odyssey 34, she looked pretty comfortable and we started to unpack straight away.
 We had intended to have boarded Papalagi yesterday, 2nd June, after arriving in Bodrum the previous day but often the best laid plans go amiss.
 In February, Singapore Airlines had advised us that the flight (our flight) on Friday to Istanbul from Singapore was being deleted from their schedule from the 1st June and would we like to be re-booked on the next available flight, the Sunday one.
 With our arms twisted up our backs we had agreed.
 So the staff from the yacht charter company, knowing that we had lost one charter day, were keen to the complete the paper work and the yacht briefing so that we were delayed no longer than necessary before we could begin another sailing adventure, this time Turkey.

 With the unpacking and stowing of our gear aboard Papalagi and the seeming procession of nice people eager to to their job and be as helpful as they could, and we by now being totally whacked we weren't in any condition to go anywhere in a hurry.
 Accompanied by the shopping list we had made during one of the transit stops en route to Bodrum, one of our more lucid periods, we headed for the nearest supermarket to fill a couple of baskets with the bare essentials.
 Fruit and veges were easy to pick out, groceries had good colour pictures on the wrapping that was helpful, drinks were instantly recognisable but the price tags were eye watering.
 Armed with our purchases we returned to Papalagi and enjoyed the great sailing ritual of sundowners, notwithstanding the sun by now had long receded below the horizon.
 Showered and following the recommendations we found the good but popular restaurant.
 I kept sipping on a beer trying to keep awake until the pizza arrived, ate half then collected the doggy bag and retired back to Papalagi to sleep the sleep of the dead.